 According to his testimony, Doty, who started working for the district in 2015, was also suing the district for unfair treatment by Bettencourt.
 He testified that he was afraid to return to work and claimed Bettencourt had singled him out and excluded him from activities that included other employees.
 He said Bettencourt showed preferential treatment to other employees, that she had falsely accused him of different infractions in front of others, and that he had tried to report her treatment to Tennenbaum.

-Doty accused Bettencourt of ordering him to move a bus “unsafely” and harassed him when he refused.
+Doty accused Bettencourt of ordering him to move a bus “unsafely” and harassing him when he refused.
 He said Bettencourt would order buses to be driven before he could do maintenance work on them.
 Bettencourt reprimanded him in July 2018 over an issue concerning spare parts.
 He filed his complaint against her in February 2019.
 He said Bettencourt’s “manner of dealing with people” has caused his stress.
 He no longer works for the district.

 Crymes found that Burns’ injuries were caused by numerous incidents while driving, including being left alone on the Grapevine in Southern California for several hours after her bus broke down; her interaction (sexual assault, according to Burns) with a male co-worker; and being treated in an unprofessional manner by Bettencourt.

 Crymes also determined that San Benito High School failed to meet a burden of proof that Bettencourt performed in good faith and was nondiscriminatory toward Burns.